Alex Killorn: Tampa Bay Lightning (2012–2023)

-Killorn had a breakout season during the 2013–14 season, his second in the NHL, finishing the season with 17 goals, 24 assists and 41 points recorded in all 82 games played, helping the Lightning qualify for the playoffs for the first time since 2011 as the team finished third in the East.
+Killorn had a breakout season during the 2013–14 season, his second in the NHL, finishing the season with 17 goals, 24 assists, and 41 points recorded in all 82 games played, helping the Lightning qualify for the playoffs for the first time since 2011 as the team finished third in the East.
 Killorn made his Stanley Cup playoff debut on April 16, 2014, in the first game in the opening round of the 2014 playoffs, which ended in a 5–4 loss against the Montreal Canadiens, recording a goal on Carey Price and an assist on a goal scored by captain Steven Stamkos.
 The Lightning would eventually get swept in four games by the sixth-seeded Canadiens and Killorn finished his first playoff year and series with a goal and an assist for two points in all four contests played.

 On June 19, 2014, the Lightning announced that they had re-signed Killorn to a two-year $5.1 million contract extension for $2.55 million annually.

-Killorn played 71 games in the 2014–15 season, recording 15 goals, 23 assists and 38 points.
-During the 2015 playoffs, Killorn had a successful post season run with the Lightning, as the team would defeat the Detroit Red Wings in seven games in the opening round (erasing a 3–2 series deficit in doing so) before defeating the Montreal Canadiens in six games in the second round and the Presidents' Trophy-winning New York Rangers in seven games in the third round to reach the Stanley Cup Finals, where the Lightning ended up falling to the Chicago Blackhawks in six games.
+Killorn played 71 games in the 2014–15 season, recording 15 goals, 23 assists, and 38 points.
+During the 2015 playoffs, Killorn had a successful post season run with the Lightning, as the team would defeat the Detroit Red Wings in seven games in the opening round (erasing a 3–2 series deficit in doing so) before defeating the Montreal Canadiens in six games in the second round and the Presidents' Trophy-winning New York Rangers in seven games in the third round to reach the Stanley Cup Final, where the Lightning ended up falling to the Chicago Blackhawks in six games.
 During the run, Killorn posted several records for former players from Harvard.
-In the Finals, Killorn's game 1 goal on Corey Crawford on June 3, 2015, was the first goal scored by a Harvard alum in a Stanley Cup Finals game.
+In the Finals, Killorn's game one goal on Corey Crawford on June 3, 2015, was the first goal scored by a Harvard alum in a Stanley Cup Finals game.
 Killorn added a second goal in game four of the series on Crawford a week later on June 10 to become the first Harvard alum with multiple goals and/or assists in a Stanley Cup Finals series.
-His 2015 postseason scoring totaled (nine goals and assists for 18 points in all 26 games played), which are all single-post season records among the twelve Harvard alumni who have played in the Stanley Cup playoffs.
-Killorn's ten goals over two post seasons is second only to Dominic Moore (11 goals) on the Harvard all-time list, which was achieved in only 30 playoff games (in the opening round in 2014 and all four rounds in 2015 combined) to Moore's 88.
+His 2015 postseason scoring totaled (nine goals and assists for 18 points in all 26 games played), which are all single-postseason records among the twelve Harvard alumni who have played in the Stanley Cup playoffs.
+Killorn's ten goals over two postseasons are second only to Dominic Moore (11 goals) on the Harvard all-time list, which was achieved in only 30 playoff games (in the opening round in 2014 and all four rounds in 2015 combined) to Moore's 88.